Back |

 Freshly ground pepper has more flavor than pepper that’s been pre-ground.
 Invest in a pepper mill if you don’t have one and keep black peppercorns on hand.
 A few good grinds are all you need for simple dishes where pepper is the star ingredient (say, Salt and Pepper Shrimp or Cacio e Pepe).

 Next time you shop for pasta sauce, slow down; shelf-stable tomato products are kitchen workhorses that drastically cut prep time without sacrificing quality.
-Lean on Metropolitan Market products, which are imported directly from Italy, for simple all-pantry pasta dinners with cooked-all-day flavor.
-Recruit chopped canned tomatoes as a base for a simple homemade tomato soup, add them to other soups and stews, and use them for braising meats.
+Lean on Metropolitan Market products, which are imported directly from Italy, for simple pasta dinners or easy braised dishes with "cooked-all-day" flavor.
+Recruit canned tomatoes for quick homemade soup, hearty lentil stew, or rustic tomato salsa.

 Chicken and Vegetable Broth